ray1919/acebiox/README.md

 ## License

 AcebioX is released under the GNU General Public License.
-See the bundled [LICENSE.md](LICENSE.md) for details.
+See the bundled [LICENSE.txt](LICENSE.txt) for details.